 Just 3 hrs from Sydney or Canberra, Swanlake Cottage is positioned on a big bush block, right across from the crystal clear waters and sandy beaches of Swan Lake.
 The quiet village of Swanhaven lies about 3 km from Sussex Inlet and is surrounded by Nat.
 Parks.

 The lovingly renovated, timber-clad rustic cottage has a large private garden, frequented by a multitude of birds and other animals.
 Three bedrooms sleep up to 8 people.
 It has flyscreens on all windows and doors and stays cool without carbon emissions under the tree cover.
 There is no air conditioning.

 The house features polished timber floors and original paintings, is furnished with renovated retro timber furniture and has a warm, lived-in feel.

 It has a fully-equipped kitchen, integrated into a dining area with a dishwasher, gourmet gas stove, oven, microwave, fridge second fridge in laundry, toaster, kettle, bread maker and all the kitchen equipment you might need, including a store of basic cooking ingredients, such as spices, tea, coffee, oil and vinegar etc. in case you forgot to bring some crucial item.

 On colder days, a slow combustion fireplace in the main living area heats the whole house wood is provided.
 There is also a gas heater in the lounge.

 There is a piano, a flat screen digital TV, DVD and CD player with USB input, 2 radios, games, a few toys and a filled bookshelf.

-The individually styled bathroom has a full-sized bathtub and plenty of through-flow hot water.
+The uniquely styled bathroom has a full-sized bathtub and plenty of hot water.
 The laundry has a washing machine, dryer, iron and ironing board.